holden-chen/smallsh/README.md

 $ ls -al &

-Learning Outcomes
+## Learning Outcomes

 By exploring and working with smallsh, you'll get hands-on experience with:

-    The Unix process API
+- The Unix process API
-    Writing programs using Unix process API
+- Writing programs using Unix process API
-    Understanding the concept of signals and their applications Writing programs utilizing the Unix signal handling API Understanding and implementing I/O redirection
+- Understanding the concept of signals and their applications

-Notes to Potential Employers
+- Writing programs utilizing the Unix signal handling API

-This project is a testament to my understanding of foundational Unix concepts.
-As a new graduate software engineer, it serves as an example of my ability to craft complex software while maintaining clarity and function.
+- Understanding and implementing I/O redirection

-Final Thoughts
+## Final Thoughts

 While smallsh does not aim to replace fully-fledged shells, it provides a simplified platform to understand and explore key Unix programming concepts.
 Feel free to dive into the source code and provide feedback or modifications!